Analysis | The E-word is poised for a Capitol Hill comeback

 DeLauro and Sen. Patrick J. Leahy (D-Vt.), chairman of the Senate Appropriations Committee, worked with their GOP counterparts, Rep. Kay Granger (R-Tex.) and Sen. Richard C. Shelby (R-Ala.), to craft a more open system for earmarks than when the practice exploded in the late 1990s.

 They limited total earmark funds to 1 percent of the overall budget — about $15 billion out of the less than $1.5 trillion allotted for federal agencies in the 12 spending bills.
+So far, according to senior aides, the committees have only allocated $10 billion in earmarks, well below the cap.
 Lawmakers were prohibited from steering money to private, for-profit companies, limiting the requests to local hospitals, schools, municipal authorities and other nonprofit organizations.

 They had to publicly swear that they had no personal financial connection to these entities and had to document that these projects had support in the local communities.
 The House went a step further and limited each lawmaker to just 10 earmark requests.